Welcome and thanks for visiting...

 1) Understanding Proper Defensive Stance in basketball

 The first thing you want to do with your group is to explain the proper defensive stance in a stationary manner.
 Take time to explain why each part of a proper defensive stance is important.
-This is the first step to understanding defense.
+This is the first step to understanding the defense.
 Keep repeating these messages throughout drills and practices over time.

 A proper defensive stance is defined as follows: